 - seven 8-oz freezer jam jars

 - Thoroughly wash, rinse & dry jars & lids.

-- Transfer to jars, leaving a 1/2″ space on top.
-Seal and let sit at room temp for 2 - 3 hours, until jam is set.
+- Seal and let sit at room temp for 2 - 3 hours (up to 24), until jam is set.

 - To store, freeze for up to 6 months or refrigerate and use within 3 weeks.

 Jam may take up to 24 hours to set completely.
 Don't panic if it doesn't set up right away.

 Carefully pick out any bruised or moldy fruit.

 Use freezer jam lids or regular canning lids - whatever you have.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.